Iceland and the International Monetary Fund: Purpose of the IMF Intervention (2008)

-Monetary and Fiscal policy responses to the Global Financial Crisis
+Monetary and Fiscal policy responses to the 2008 financial crisis

 One of the primary objectives of the Icelandic government in seeking an IMF programme was to stabilize the ISK and to set a path for its gradual appreciation.
 To stabilize short term pressures on the ISK the Central Bank of Iceland raised interest rates to 18% and prepared to back the krona with its foreign reserves, specifically for which Iceland asked for an IMF programme.
 The long term stated interest rate objective was to maintain 4.5% interest rate by 2010.